-- an electronic control and monitoring system (control unit), - the side airbags in the front seat backs and the rear side airbags in the rear wheel housing lining, - a warning lamp % in the dash panel insert \Rightarrow page 31.
+- an electronic control and monitoring system (control unit), - the side airbags in the sides of the backrests of the front seats, - a warning lamp \mathcal{J} in the dash panel insert \Rightarrow page 31.

 The functionality of the airbag system is monitored electronically.
 The airbag warning lamp will light up for approx. 4 seconds every time the ignition is switched on (self-diagnosis).